winston0410/freedom-editor/CONTRIBUTING.md

 Thank you so much for being willing to contribute to this project.
 Together we can build the freest block editor in the world.

-The following is a set of guidelines for contributing to Freedom Editor core and its plugins and blocks, which we hope they will make your first PR easy and encouraging.
+The following is a set of guidelines for contributing to Freedom Editor core and its controllers and blocks, which we hope they will make your first PR easy and encouraging.

 Remember, all your contribution should adhere to the [Code of Conduct of Freedom Editor](https://github.com/winston0410/freedom-editor/blob/master/CONDUCT.md).